The Pyramid of Khufu | The Great Pyramid of Giza

 The Pyramid of Hetepheres was discovered in 1925, along with her burial shaft nearby.
 Her tomb was filled with her luxurious grave treasures, including a gold covered bed and palanquins, decorated armchairs, and more.
 These items can now be seen in the Cairo Museum.

-A. The inside of the Pyramid of Khufu features three known chambers that housed the king’s sarcophagus along with his treasures.
+The inside of the Pyramid of Khufu features three burial chambers that housed the king’s sarcophagus along with his treasures.
 Three smaller queen's pyramids and two boat pits are also associated with Khufu.

-A. Yes, visitors are allowed to visit the inside of the Pyramid of Khufu.
-You can go in through the “Robber’s Tunnel” through the Grand Gallery, and to the King’s Chamber.
+Yes, visitors are allowed to explore the inside of the Pyramid of Khufu.
+You can go in through the 'Robber’s Tunnel' through the Grand Gallery and to the King’s Chamber.
+Explore the inner passageways and sarcophagus of the Pharaoh Khufu inside this pyramid complex.